mynar7/blog/content/blog/staying-sane-with-css/index.md

     margin: 5px;
 }

-#float-example + * {
+#float-example::after {
     /* Another gripe about floats is having to use a clearfix! */
-    overflow: auto
+    content: "";
+    display: table;
+    clear: both;
 }
 ```
-If you erase some of the lorem text, and remove that `overflow` property, you'll see how floats destroy a page's flow.
+If you erase some of the lorem text, and remove that clearfix hack, you'll see how floats destroy a page's flow.

 Floats are a good tool if you use them correctly.
 However for layouts, you probably don't want to use a float.

-**Note**: If you're a die-hard float-based layout fan (or even table-based 😱) I'm not trying to rain on your parade.
-However I've seen a lot of students struggle and develop negative opinions of CSS based on trying to build a layout using floats.
-For those new to CSS, I think there's far better options.

 ### Flexbox